 Make a plan, and pace yourself and your organization.
 Implementation of this tool is worth getting right, so lay out a formal work plan for the process.
 Since doing this goes to the core of how you work, it will be important to invite key points of view as you create the plan.
 RAPID-guided decisions that result in big changes will need managing, so you need to know when you will be making key decisions and putting them into action.

 Understand that many people will need to adjust to the roles they are assigned in the RAPID process, and anticipate anxiety.
 The process of assigning roles (“R,” “I,” and so forth) is best done iteratively and expeditiously.
-However, without firm leadership, this phase of decision-making can be interminable and explosive.
+However, without firm leadership, this phase of decision making can be interminable and explosive.
 Managing inclusion can be tricky, not least because people can feel excluded or alienated if they are no longer going to be involved in decisions in the way they had thought they were.
 Others can be vulnerable because their power is exposed.

 Once RAPID is being used, step back and review the whole.
 Take the time to get some distance and see if it all fits together.
 Does the new way of making key decisions make sense?
 Do responsibilities and accountabilities match roles?
 Does the work balance fairly?
 Do you have buy-in from the key leaders?
 How does it feel?
 Are you looking forward to 8:30 tomorrow morning?

 One of the things we like about RAPID is that it can be useful even when it is not used in its entirety.
-Some leaders, after introducing the tool, end up using it only to diagnose the problematic issues in their decision-making processes.
+As we noted earlier, some leaders, after introducing the tool, end up using it only to diagnose the problematic issues in their decision-making processes.
 Others go on to take the ideas behind RAPID and build on them to create their own unique decision-making processes.
 And some use RAPID simply to map out how decisions are already being made, and stop there, satisfied with that level of clarity for the time being.

 Keep in mind, though, that once RAPID is in use, the genie is out of the bottle.
 Much of its value comes from taking the wraps off how decisions are made.
 Once all is clear, it is hard to put things back under wraps again.
 If your first foray with RAPID is a success, then your team will want to use it again.
 As the organization grows and becomes more complex, it will become more useful to help delegate authority and accountability.